andretauffer/git_library/README.md

 1. Add sorting options for the feed.

-2. Add codes to the feed.
+2. Add codes search results to the feed.

 3. Add other search options.